alleghenycollege-cmpsc100-01-fall2025/course_information/materials/setup.md

 1. **In VS Code, create a new file:**
    - Press `Ctrl+N` (Windows/Linux) or `Cmd+N` (macOS) or go to File -> New File
-   - Save it as `hello.py` in a folder of your choice
+   - Save it as `hello.py` in your cmpsc100 folder (create a folder to store CMPSC 100 files, if you haven't done so already)

 2. **Copy and paste this code:**
    ```python